andrews-j/AdvancedVector_FinalProject/README.md

 **Example 2: 1999 Freetown Massacre, at least 3,500 civilian fatalities.**

 These aren't obscure events, or footnotes.
 They are central moments in two major West African civil wars.
 And they are individual examples of what must be dozens or hundreds of incidents that are not in this dataset.
 Between those two civil wars the dataset is probably missing close to 100,000 civilian fatalities.
 And this is just an area I am vaguely familiar with.
 How many other areas are missing data from major conflicts?
-All of which reinforces the fact that this is a very ambitious dataset, and it is unfortuntately very incomplete.
+All of which reinforces the fact that ACLED has a very ambitious mission, and despite the best of efforts the data will always be incomplete.
+Is it too incomplete to be useful?
+This may actually be the case for certain time periods in West Africa.
 There are regions of the world, as well as time periods in which it is very difficult to get accurate or complete information.

-However, the vastly increased number of reported incidents per year suggests that the dataset is getting better with time.
+However, the vastly increased number of reported incidents per year suggests that the dataset is getting better with time, and it is still almost certainly the best dataset on offer.

-### Minor Headline
+## Incidents VS Fatalities

 One thing I am curious about, at this stage, is the percentage of incidents in the dataset with 0 fatalities.
-The above example, and that of the Angolan Civil War would seem to suggest that earlier in the dataset only major casualty events are getting reported.
+The example of the Angolan Civil War, discussed in Section 2 would seem to suggest that earlier in the dataset only major casualty events are getting reported.
 So we can calculate the percentage of incidents per year with 0 fatalities.
 I found this easier to do in Python:

 ```python